 - AI-driven application modernization: Automate workflows, enhance decision-making, and drive predictive insights to increase efficiency.

-These modernization elements reduce technical debt while enabling businesses to leverage scalable application modernization for sustained growth.
+These modernization elements reduce technical debt while enabling businesses to leverage scalable solutions for sustained growth.

 The path to future-ready modernization